lethaimai/github-slideshow/_posts/0000-01-02-lethaimai.md

 layout: slide
 title: "Welcome to lethaimai slide!"
 ---
-This is github from mailethai
+This is my awesom slide
 Use the left arrow to go back!